-Current macro-economic trends have been adversely affecting, and could continue to adversely affect, our business, results of operations and financial condition due to their impact on the industries in which we and our customers operate, and due to the unknown speed, extent and nature of the reversal of those trends.
+Adverse macro-economic trends such as inflation and higher interest rates have been adversely affecting, and may continue to adversely affect, potentially in a more material manner our business, results of operations and financial condition.

-Certain global macro-economic trends that were triggered, in large part, by the COVID-19 pandemic and the world's reaction to it, have been adversely impacting the global economic environment in the post-pandemic period.
-Supply chain delays, initially caused by closures during the pandemic, and rising shipping costs, which were exacerbated by the ongoing Russian invasion of the Ukraine, have contributed towards inflationary pressures on many goods, commodities and services globally.
-The infusion of money into circulation as part of a "loose" monetary policy to encourage consumer spending, along with historically low interest rates for an extended period of time, which were designed to ease economic conditions during the pandemic, further triggered upwards pressure on prices of goods, commodities and services.
-The high rates of inflation globally have caused governments and central banks to act to curb inflation, including by raising interest rates, which is intended to temper economic activity and which, if more powerful than intended, could trigger recessionary conditions in individual countries or regions, or globally.
+Certain recent global macro-economic trends have been adversely impacting the global economic environment.
+The infusion of money into circulation as part of a "loose" monetary policy to encourage consumer spending, along with historically low interest rates for an extended period of time, which were designed to ease economic conditions during the COVID-19 pandemic, triggered upwards pressure on prices of goods, and services.
+The high rates of inflation globally caused governments and central banks to act to curb inflation, including by raising interest rates, which may potentially stifle economic activity to a large enough extent to cause a recession, whether in individual countries or regions, or globally.
+In certain cases, shifts in interest rates have impacted investor preferences as to investments in different countries, which has triggered shifts in exchange rates between various currencies, which has, in turn, exerted an unsteady impact on our results of operations.

-These macro-economic trends have been impacting our target markets and our results of operations.
-For example, rising interest rates, which are meant to slow down inflation, have been worsening credit/financing conditions for our customers and adversely impacting their ability to purchase our products.
+Since 2022, these macro-economic trends have been adversely impacting our target markets and our results of operations.
+For example, higher interest rates, which were imposed by central banks to slow down inflation, have been worsening credit/financing conditions for our customers and adversely impacting their ability to purchase our products.